AkashSkySingh/NightStock/README.md

 ### Bonus Features (TBD)
-- [ ] Search NightSights by location
+- [ ] Search Posts by location
-- [ ] Commenting functionality on Users' pictures/albums.
+- [ ] Commenting functionality on Users' posts.
+- [ ] Tags and tagging on posts for search.
 - [ ] Google Map containing locations of user's posts.